apache/libcloud/docs/development.rst

 Wait for your changes to be reviewed and address any outstanding comments.

-10. Squash the committs and generate the patch
+10. Squash the commits and generate the patch
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Once the changes has been reviewed, all the outstanding issues have been